-We maintain contact with our foster carers through our regional newsletter, Capstone Family.
+We maintain contact with our foster carers through our central newsletter.
 This regular newsletter features 'news & views' from foster carers and children/young people, developments within Capstone South West specifically, foster care generally, forthcoming training opportunities and information regarding what's happening within Capstone South West and the service we offer.
+This is also available on the Carer Area of the Capstone Connect website.